ncee-dp-tech-sme/hexstrike-ai-docker/README.md

 # Health endpoint
 curl http://localhost:8888/health
 ```

-### Update tool caches (on demand, safe to run anytime)
+### Update tool caches and databases

-The server starts immediately; a one-shot background warm-up runs automatically.
+The server starts immediately; a one-time background warmup runs automatically.
-To refresh caches explicitly (e.g., before a batch of scans):
+To refresh caches explicitly (for example, before a batch of scans):

 ```bash
 # Docker